Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 What is a meteor?

 A meteor, or “shooting star”, is a bright streak of light in the sky.
-It is created when tiny particles of cometary or asteroidal dust (called meteoroids) burn up in the Earth’s atmosphere.
+It is created when tiny particles of cometary or asteroidal dust (called meteoroids) heat up and vaporize in the Earth’s atmosphere.
 If you want to learn more about the differences between meteors, meteoroids, and meteorites, check out our quiz.

 A man watching a meteor shower